-The keywords with the highest search volume and lowest level of SEO difficulty (therefore those easiest to rank for) get the highest niche scores.
+You’re allowed to search by any of the ranking factors in the spreadsheet, but the “Niche” value is particularly useful.
+The keywords with the highest search volume and lowest SEO difficulty (therefore those easiest to rank for) get the highest niche scores.

-Rather than focusing on the numbers of just keywords, BrightEdge helps businesses focus on content marketing as a whole… but in a way that boils down to raw data and pure numbers.
+Rather than focusing on the numbers of just keywords, BrightEdge helps businesses focus on content marketing as a whole, but in a way that boils down to raw data and pure numbers.

 This lets marketers connect their content efforts directly with ROI, showing them immediately what works and what doesn’t.

 Keyword-wise, BrightEdge shows you what pages you’re ranking on to find areas for improvement.

 For example, let’s say you’ve got a handful of results on page two.
 You might just be a few optimization tweaks from getting to page one and a lot more organic traffic.